EPPO Alert List – Tomato mottle mosaic virus

 Although being a distinct species, ToMMV is closely related to tomato mosaic virus (ToMV) and cross-reactions have been observed when using serological tests.
 It is noted that before ToMMV was characterized in 2013 in Mexico, several isolates deposited in GenBank as ToMV corresponded in fact to ToMMV (e.g. isolates from Brazil (2003), China and Iran previously attributed to ToMV have now been re-attributed to ToMMV).
 The distribution below shows the countries where ToMMV has been detected using molecular tests, but it cannot be excluded that some past records of ToMV should be attributed to ToMMV and that its distribution might be wider than shown below.

-EPPO region: Czech Republic (detected in 2020 in 3 asymptomatic seed crops), Israel (detected in 2014 in a tomato glasshouse), Spain (detected in 2015 in a research glasshouse).
+EPPO region: Czech Republic (detected in 2020 in 3 asymptomatic seed crops), Netherlands (detected in 2022 in seeds), Spain (detected in 2015 in a research glasshouse).

-Asia: China (Gansu, Hainan, Henan, Hunan, Liaoning, Neimenggu, Shaanxi, Shandong, Xizhang, Yunnan), Iran, Israel.
+Asia: China (Gansu, Hainan, Henan, Hunan, Liaoning, Neimenggu, Shaanxi, Shandong, Xizhang, Yunnan), Iran.